aleen42/PersonalWiki/Programming/JavaScript/node/child_process/child_process.md

 **child_process.exec** is "synchronously asynchronous", meaning although the **exec** is asynchronous, it waits for the child process to end and tries to return all the buffered data at once.
 If the buffer size of **exec** is not set big enough, it fails with a "maxBuffer exceeded" error.

+See an example [here](http://www.hacksparrow.com/using-node-js-to-download-files.html#nodejs-wget) where I used exec to execute wget to download files and update Node with the status the execution.